TheoristMC/it-was-never-there/README.md

 - Items in the player inventory randomly disappearing.
 - Item name on the items inside the player inventory distorts to something unmeaningful.
   - This only works on inventory, not on the hotbar so player can't see it happening live.
+- Random text showing in player HUD.
+- Items can randomly turn into rotten flesh or something useless.

 - If a player continues to experience _the scary experiences_, then each successive experience starts getting harder and scarier.